gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 ## Regenerating the showcase figures locally

 The head-to-head bar chart and the two 3-row Gantts (GT vs TAD vs Hybrid) require the Hybrid pipeline's predictions JSON.
-Once you have it, regenerate them with:
+Once you have it, you can regenerate them with:

 ```bash